chapel-lang/chapel/doc/rst/technotes/extern.rst

        require "foo.h", "foo.c";

-    This has an effect similar to adding foo.h and foo.c to the command line.
-You might need to specify -I and -L arguments to indicate to the directories storing any headers or library files.
+    This has an effect similar to adding foo.h and foo.c to the Chapel compiler's command line.
+Filenames are interpreted as expressing a path relative to the directory in which the source file lives.
+    You can also use the compiler's -I and -L flags to indicate search directories for headers or library files.

     Similarly, the version below uses the require statement to indicate that this module depends on libfoo.a (and has a similar effect as if